timjs/system-b-paper/paper.typ

 turns binding `x` from owned into borrowed during the evaluation of the expression `p(x)`.
 Now `p` can take `x` as a borrowed parameter.

-By allowing higher-order functions in Boo, we need to take special care of the available bindings when constructing closures.
+By allowing higher-order functions in System B, we need to take special care of the available bindings when constructing closures.
 Say, we write the following code filtering a list for multiples of 3:
 ```koka